interplaynetary/free-association/README.md

 **Free Association** is a mathematically-proven coordination infrastructure that enables organizations, communities, and individuals to allocate resources efficiently based on mutual recognition of contributions—without centralized control, bureaucratic overhead, or market exclusion.

 **The Core Problem:** Traditional resource coordination relies on markets (which exclude those without purchasing power), charity (which creates dependency), or bureaucracy (which is slow and inflexible).
-None of these mechanisms are adequate for the speed and scale of challenges we face—from climate adaptation to humanitarian response.
+None of these mechanisms are adequate for the speed and scale of challenges we face — from climate adaptation to humanitarian response.

 **The Solution:** A fourth type of economic relationship based on **mutual recognition**—where entities acknowledge each other's contributions toward shared goals and allocate resources accordingly.
 This creates a self-organizing coordination system that is: